The HRER Oakville Station

 The Oakville station remained in service with the HRER until August 3, 1925, when the line was abandoned east of Guelph Line.
 The building became the headquarters of the Oakville Water and Light Commission, later the Oakville Public Utilities Commission.
 The station was later sold and converted for commercial uses, and was granted heritage status by the town of Oakville in August of 1995.

 The old station was extensively renovated starting in 2015 and finishing in 2019.
 A new multi-story mixed use building was built on the south side of the station, while the station itself was refurbished and largely restored to its original appearance.
 A new third floor was built and the staion was converted to office and residential use.
 Design work was done by ATA Architects of Oakville.

 (All photos © Tom Luton, except where noted)

 The north side of the station, facing Randall Street

 The west side of the station.
 The large tower was the location of the electrical substation, and the windows are a recent renovation.

 The south side of the station.
-The station is now home to Lilianne, a cosmetic beauty clinic and spa
+When I took this photo the station was home to Lilianne, a cosmetic beauty clinic and spa